OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Notice that the return values are stored in lists, so a scalar value is accessed by grabbing the first element (element zero.)
-This is not typically needed for return values from FORTRAN codes compiled with F2PY, but it seemes to be needed for C codes for which the signature file is manually created.
+This is not typically needed for return values from FORTRAN codes compiled with F2PY, but it seems to be needed for C codes for which the signature file is manually created.
 This is something that might be fixable and will be investigated.

 .. index:: Sockets and Interfaces
 .. index:: Interfaces

+.. _Sockets-and-Interfaces:

 Sockets and Interfaces
 ----------------------